Sawikr/radoslaw-sawicki-backend-react-notesapp/README.md

 ## Launching the application
 NotesApp is deployed at: [https://sawikr.github.io/radoslaw-sawicki-frontend-react-notesapp/](https://sawikr.github.io/radoslaw-sawicki-frontend-react-notesapp/).
 In order to log in to the application, you need a username and password.
 In both cases, enter the word "*user*".
+After logging in, wait a while for the server to load.

 ## Repository
 This repository contains the backend mechanics of the aforementioned application.